JGIBristol/scribe-hackathon/registration.md

 ---

 {:.lead}
-Participation is open to researchers and staff from any research institution, and we encourage contributions from early career researchers[<sup>(?)</sup>][faq]{:title="What do we mean by an Early Career Researcher (ECR)?"}, including PhD students and Postdocs.
+Participation is open to researchers and staff from any research institution, and we encourage contributions from early and mid-career researchers[<sup>(?)</sup>][faq]{:title="What do we mean by an Early Career Researcher (ECR)?"}, including PhD students and Postdocs.
 {% if site.registration_status == "soon" or site.registration_status == "demo" %}Registration opens on {{ site.registration_opens_date }}.{% endif %}
 The closing date for applications is {{ site.registration_closes_date }}.